AriesLL/ariesll.github.io/content/publication/2018_fccm_staccel/index.md

   - Bojie Li
   - admin
   - Jason Cong
-publication: "2018 IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM'18), full paper acceptance ratio: 22/106 = 20.7%"
+publication: "2018 IEEE International Symposium on Field-Programmable Custom Computing Machines (FCCM 18), full paper acceptance ratio: 22/106 = 20.7%"
 abstract: >-
   In recent years we have witnessed the emergence of the FPGA in many high-performance systems.
 This is due to FPGA's high reconfigurability and